awslabs/kinesis-hot-shard-advisor/readme.md

 The Amazon Kinesis Hot Shard Advisor is a CLI tool that simplifies identifying whether you have hot key or hot shard issues on your Kinesis data streams.
 The tool can also identify whether you are hitting the shard level throughput limit per-second basis.

 ## Prerequisite
-In order to perform analysis on your Kinesis Data Stream, khs must be executing under the context of an IAM enitity with access to following actions.
+In order to perform analysis on your Kinesis Data Stream, khs must be executed under the context of an IAM entity with access to the following actions.

 ```
 kinesis:ListShards